 Hormonal Changes, i.e. menopause

-It’s little surprise that hormonal shifts are going to effect our cognitive function.
+It’s little surprise that hormonal shifts are going to affect our cognitive function.
 Menopause brings a commonly reported side effect of brain fog, due to the shifts in progesterone and estrogen.
+We recommend Gentle Iron also.

 Helpful Supplements: Soya Products, Flaxseed, Dong Quai